art4711/bmap_find/README.md

-# Searching for set elements in at bitmap
+# Searching for set elements in a bitmap

 Tests to see the efficiency of various approches to implementing bitmaps used for finding set elements.